Hungry Happenings

 How to cute and shape modeling chocolate Easter bunny ears and feet.

-To make the bunny ears, pinch off 40 small pieces of your milk modeling chocolate.
+To make the bunny ears, pinch off 40 small pieces of your milk-flavored modeling chocolate.
 Roll into balls then into a teardrop shape then flatten and curve up the edges and bend 20 to the right and 20 to the left.

 Pinch off smaller pieces of pink modeling chocolate and do the same making the pink fur for inside the ears.
 Brush the back of the pink piece lightly with water and press it onto the brown ears.

 Lightly dust your work surface with powdered sugar.
-Roll the milk modeling chocolate to about ⅛" thickness.
+Roll the milk-flavored modeling chocolate to about ⅛" thickness.
 Use a small oval metal cutter to cut out 40 feet.
 If you don't have a small oval cutter, you can just pinch off balls of milk modeling chocolate and flatten them into ovals.

-Once your peanut butter fudge has set up, scoop out 18-20 heaping tablespoonfuls and roll into balls.
-If you hands are warm, the balls will melt a bit as you roll them.
-Either wash your hands as needed or wear food handling gloves, as I did.
+If your hands are warm, the balls will melt a bit as you roll them.
+Either wash your hands as needed or wear food-handling gloves, as I did.
 If the balls are a bit bumpy, it won't matter.

 Use a double boiler or a pan with a bowl that fits on top of the pan to make your milk chocolate ganache.
 Fill the bottom pan with 1 inch of water.
 Set it over low heat.
-Fill the top bowl with your chopped milk chocolate, heavy whipping cream and corn syrup.
+Fill the top bowl with your chopped milk chocolate, heavy whipping cream, and corn syrup.
 Set the bowl on top of the pan of water making sure the water doesn't touch the bowl.

 Allow the chocolate to melt, stirring often.
 Do NOT increase the heat or you might burn the chocolate.
 Allow it to melt slowly.